 Factory Workers and Asbestos Exposure

 Any asbestos movement causes microscopic fibers to dislodge and become airborne.
-These tiny but deadly particles lodged in factory workers’ lungs.
-Asbestos particles are sharp shards that impale the lung lining called the pleura.
-They’re impossible to expel and will sit dormant for decades.
+These tiny but deadly particles lodged in factory workers’ linings of their lungs, abdomens and hearts.

-Eventually, a mass of scar tissue from asbestos fiber infection becomes a malignant cancerous tumor.
-This disease is called mesothelioma, and it’s only caused by inhaling or ingesting asbestos fibers.
+Eventually, a mass of scar tissue from asbestos fiber irritation becomes a cancerous tumor called mesothelioma— a disease only caused by exposure to asbestos.
 For many factory workers, their place of employment was responsible for their developing mesothelioma.